AdobeDocs/commerce-admin-developer/src/pages/style-guide/content/capitalization.md

   </li>
 </ul>

-## All Caps
+## All caps

 Use only in and acronyms and address formats.
 For more details, see:

-*  The [Acronyms]({{ page.baseurl }}/design-styleguide/content-formats/content-formats.html#acronyms) section in Content Formats.
+*  The [Acronyms](content-formats.md#acronyms) section in Content Formats.

-*  The [Address]({{ page.baseurl }}/design-styleguide/content-formats/content-formats.html#addresses) section in Number Formats.
+*  The [Address](content-formats.md#addresses) section in Number Formats.

-## Terms to Remember
+## Terms to remember

-Use capitalization standards, as specified in the Magento Glossary and Word Usage Bank, and focus on the following rules.
+Use capitalization standards, as specified in the Glossary and Word Usage Bank, and focus on the following rules.

 ### Capitalize ...